cnosmn/Clustering-project/README.md

 ## Dataset

-The project uses a dataset (`Ulke_veriseti.csv`) containing the following features for each country:
+The project uses a dataset (`nation_data.csv`) containing the following features for each country:

 - Country name (Ulke)
 - Child mortality rate (Cocuk_olumu)